Skip to main content

 • Use realistic timelines: Do not promise timelines you cannot stick to.
 Build in some buffer time to ensure you are on time.

-• Have a system: Have an organized plan for how you work with clients, store documents, and manage projects.
+• Have a system: Have an organized plan for working with clients, storing documents, and managing projects.

 Errors and omissions claims examples